HR 7578

+In 1982, Francis C. Fekel and Willet I. Beavers suggested that HR 7578 might be a variable star, based on their spectroscopic observations.
+James T. Hooten and Douglas S. Hall confirmed that the star's brightness varies, in 1990.
+It was given its variable star designation, V4200 Sagittarii, in 1993.
 HR 7578 is a BY Draconis variable.
 This is a class of variable star whose variability comes from starspots on the stars' surfaces.
 HR 7578 also has a common proper motion companion, 2MASS J19542064−2356398.
 It is a red dwarf that is at least 580 astronomical units from the central star system.
+There is another star that is separated about 40″ away and is 4.4 magnitudes fainter, but is not physically associated with HR 7578.